defval/di/docs/advanced.md

 type Parameters struct {
 	di.Inject

-	// use `di` tag for the container to know that field need to be injected.
+	// use tag for the container to know that field need to be injected.
-	Leader *Database `di:"leader"`
+	Leader *Database `type:"leader"`
-	Follower *Database  `di:"follower"`
+	Follower *Database  `type:"follower"`
 }

 // NewService creates new service with provided parameters.